Okie (Vince Gill album): Background

 According to Gill, Merle Haggard advised him to "just tell the truth.
 That's the most important thing of all."
-A number of the songs in the album have personal elements; for example in "Forever Changed" which is about sexual abuse, Gill drew from the experience of running away from a gym teacher who had behaved inappropriately toward him, while "When My Amy Prays" about is about his wife Amy Grant and religion.
+A number of the songs in the album have personal elements.
+For example, in "Forever Changed," which talks about sexual abuse, Gill drew from the experience of running away from a gym teacher who had behaved inappropriately toward him, while "When My Amy Prays" is about his wife Amy Grant and religion.
 Other songs deal with issues such as teenage pregnancy ("What Choice Will You Make,") and racial equality.

 Gill said: "My life has never been political, I've never been out there saying endorse this candidate, or that one.
 But I’m not afraid to have a decent conversation about some of this stuff.
 We could solve so many things by being fair-minded."

-Gill also said: "All I tried to do was have these songs maybe be about subjects that were tough, but maybe tell these stories without judgment".
+He also said: "All I tried to do was have these songs maybe be about subjects that were tough, but maybe tell these stories without judgment".